How Can I Improve My Public Speaking And Presentation Skills?

 When it comes to practicing presentation skills, there are some methods which have been tried and tested and which yield results.
 Here are five confirmed methods for you to practice presenting.
 Trust us, they work.

-• Rehearsing - Yes, rehearsing, who’s ever thought of that?
+- Rehearsing - Yes, rehearsing, who’s ever thought of that?
 But, do it in front of a mirror!
 This way, you’ll be able to perceive your facial expression as well as body language.

-• Taking notes - Whenever you feel like you’ve made a mistake, stop, and take a note of it.
+- Taking notes - Whenever you feel like you’ve made a mistake, stop, and take a note of it.
 Later, when you’ve finished practicing, read through your notes to know what to pay attention to.

-• Experimenting - Safe zone equals boredom.
+- Experimenting - Safe zone equals boredom.
 For you as well as for the audience.
 So, every now and again try to add a new touch to your presentation, just to keep it fresh.

-• Timing - Nobody likes it when a presentation lasts too long.
+- Timing - Nobody likes it when a presentation lasts too long.
 So, in order to prevent that from happening, time yourself every time you practice until the length is just right.

-• Recording - By hearing yourself speak, you can judge the speed, the enunciation, the tone, and the inflection, and, if something’s not to your liking, you can change it.
+- Recording - By hearing yourself speak, you can judge the speed, the enunciation, the tone, and the inflection, and, if something’s not to your liking, you can change it.

 “Isn’t there anyone to help me practice my presentation skills?”

 You’re in luck, because there is just such a place, one that places high value to the speaking skills of its students.
-College of English language is the finest English School in Santa Monica, and the experienced teachers who work there can train you to become a better orator than Pericles.
+College of English language is the finest English Language School in Los Angeles Santa Monica, and the experienced teachers who work there can train you to become a better orator than Pericles.
 If you want to present with the confidence of the street performers of Third Street Promenade, contact us today.